yanchenglee98/tp/docs/UserGuide.md

 * Event index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `filter-event 1` shows the residents that are attending the 1st event
+* `list-event-attendees 1` shows the residents that are attending the 1st event

 ### 5.11 Locating residents by characteristics: `find`